qmk/qmk_firmware/users/ericgebhart/readme.md

 and N-shots on the other.
 A left side mouse layer is accessible from the first nav layer.
 There are various choices at this point.
 It is best to look at the config.h for clues.
 All are similar to the map below.

+The miryoku nav and mouse layers are somewhat but not terribly different.

 #### Navigation layer with optional 4th/bottom Row....